Kate Chopin: Critical reception

 Kate Chopin wrote the majority of her short stories and novels from 1889 to 1904.
 Altogether, Chopin wrote about 100 short stories or novels during her time as a fiction writer; her short stories were published in a number of local newspapers including the St. Louis Post-Dispatch.
-A large number of her short stories were published in national magazines,such as Youth's Companion and Harper's Young People.
+A large number of her short stories were published in national magazines, such as Youth's Companion and Harper's Young People.
 Bayou Folk was well-reviewed, with Chopin's writing about how she had seen 100 press notices about it.
 Those stories were published in The New York Times and The Atlantic.
 Readers particularly liked how she used local dialects to give her characters a more authentic and relatable feel.
 She also published two novels: At Fault and The Awakening.
 Her novels were not well-received initially, compared to her short stories.
 Her 1899 novel The Awakening was considered to be immoral due to the overt themes of female sexuality, as well as the female protagonist's constantly rebuking gender roles and norms.
 There have been rumors that the novel originally was banned, which have been disproved.
-Local and national newspapers published mixed reviews of Chopin's novel with one calling it "poison" and "unpleasant", going on to say it was "too strong a drink for moral babes", while another newspaper published a review calling Choppn, "A St. Louis Woman Who Has Turned Fame Into Literature".
+Local and national newspapers published mixed reviews of Chopin's novel with one calling it "poison" and "unpleasant", going on to say it was "too strong a drink for moral babes", while another newspaper published a review calling Chopin, "A St. Louis Woman Who Has Turned Fame Into Literature".
 The majority of the early reviews for The Awakening were largely negative.
 Emily Toth, one of Chopin's most well known biographers, thought she had gone too far with this novel.
 She argued that the protagonist Edna's blatant sensuality was too much for the male gatekeepers.
 So much so that publication of her next novel was cancelled.